oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

     ![Transparent Data Encryption finding](images/transparent-data-encryption-finding.png "Transparent Data Encryption finding")

-8. On the left under **Filters**, select **ALL**, and click **Apply**.

-9. Collapse **User Accounts**, expand a few categories under **Privileges and Roles**, and review the findings.
+8. Expand a few categories under **Privileges and Roles**, and review the findings.

-10. Scroll down further and expand other categories.
+9. Scroll down further and expand other categories.
 Each category lists related findings about your target database and how you can make changes to improve its security.

-11. At the top of the page, click **View History**.
+10. At the top of the page, click **View History**.
 Notice that you have one security assessment listed for your target database.
 This is a static copy of the latest security assessment.

     ![Assessment History](images/assessment-history.png "Assessment History")

-12. Click **Close** to return to the latest security assessment.
+11. Click **Close** to return to the latest security assessment.